snumano/PLUS/README.md

 3. Open  for example OTTO_smooth_criminal.ino, make sure in tools you have "Board: Arduino Nano" "Processor ATmega328" and your Otto is connected to the corresponding port
 4. Upload code to your Otto and will dance!
 5. Make your own dance just modify the program using same functions
-6. Setup your Bluetooth module
+6. Use mblock.cc for fast and easy graphical programming based on Scratch
-7. Upload the Bluetooth code
+7. Setup your Bluetooth module
-8. Play with the APP
+8. Upload the Bluetooth code
-9. Coding with mbloc (scratch graphical programming based interface)
+9. Play with the APP
 10. Share in our Otto builder Facebook group https://www.facebook.com/ottodiy/groups/

 ### Otto DIY + is  design using Autodesk Fusion 360